Case: United States v. State of Hawaii

 On April 30, 2025, the United States filed this lawsuit against Hawai'i, its Governor, and its Attorney General in the United States District Court for the District of Hawai'i.
 The DOJ brought this action after it learned that the state of Hawai'i had plans to bring a lawsuit against fossil fuel companies to hold them liable for their contribution to climate change and its effects.
 The DOJ argued that such a lawsuit was pre-empted by the Clean Air Act and the federal government's control over f…

 On April 30, 2025, the United States filed this lawsuit against Hawai'i, its Governor, and its Attorney General in the United States District Court for the District of Hawai'i.
 The DOJ brought this action after it learned that the state of Hawai'i had plans to bring a lawsuit against fossil fuel companies to hold them liable for their contribution to climate change and its effects.
-The DOJ argued that such a lawsuit was pre-empted by the Clean Air Act and the federal government's control over foreign affairs, that it would constitute unconstitutional regulation by a state of territory outside the state, and that it would violate the Interstate Commerce and Foreign Commerce Clauses.
-Specifically, the DOJ argued that through the Clean Air Act, the Congress anointed the federal EPA as the regulator of greenhouse gas emissions, and therefore, under the Supremacy Clause, states were pre-empted from regulating greenhouse gas emissions through state law.
+The DOJ argued that such a lawsuit was pre-empted by the Clean Air Act and the federal government's control over foreign affairs, that it would amount to unconstitutional extraterritorial regulation, and that it would violate the Interstate Commerce and Foreign Commerce Clauses.
+Specifically, the DOJ argued that through the Clean Air Act, Congress anointed the EPA as regulator of greenhouse gas emissions, and therefore, under the Supremacy Clause, states were pre-empted from regulating greenhouse gas emissions through state law.
 The DOJ asked the court to declare that Hawai'i's state law claims were unconstitutional, and to permanently enjoin Hawai'i from taking actions to assert Hawai'i's state law claims.

-Despite this lawsuit, Hawai'i went ahead with its climate change lawsuit the next day, May 1, in the Circuit Court for the First Circuit of Hawai'i, naming seven fossil fuel companies as defendants.
+Despite this lawsuit, Hawai'i went ahead with its climate change lawsuit on May 1 in the Circuit Court for the First Circuit of Hawai'i, naming seven fossil fuel companies as Defendants.
 State of Hawai‘i v.
 BP p.l.c., No. 1CCV-25-0000717 (Haw.
 Cir.
 Ct. filed May 1, 2025).
 Hawai'i brought state claims of negligence, public nuisance, private nuisance, trespass, harm to public trust resources, civil aiding and abetting, unfair or deceptive acts or practices, and strict liability for failure to warn.
-The State argued that the fossil fuel companies had known for decades about the harmful effects of fossil fuel emissions, and to protect their businesses, "mounted a decades-long campaign of deception to discredit the scientific consensus on climate change; create doubt in the minds of consumers, the media, business leaders, and the public about the climate change impacts of burning fossil fuels; and delay the energy economy's transition to a lower-carbon future while maximizing their own profits."
+Hawai'i argued that the fossil fuel companies had known for decades about the harmful effects of fossil fuel emissions, and to protect their businesses, "mounted a decades-long campaign of deception to discredit the scientific consensus on climate change; create doubt in the minds of consumers, the media, business leaders, and the public about the climate change impacts of burning fossil fuels; and delay the energy economy's transition to a lower-carbon future while maximizing their own profits."

 Summary Authors